Do I Have To File?

 Regulations have not been released concerning reporting on closed companies.

-If a reporting company fails to report it and the beneficial owners are subject to civil penalties of up to $500 per day for each day of the violation and Criminal penalty of $10,000 and up to 2 years of imprisonment.
+If a reporting company fails to report, the beneficial owners are subject to civil penalties of up to $500 per day for each day of the violation and criminal penalty of $10,000 and up to 2 years of imprisonment.

 What happens if I submit a knowingly false report?